 (e) Each club registered to an SFAI affiliated League is responsible for the good behavior of all of its players, managers, coaches, supporters and parents, breaches of this rule renders the offending club liable to disciplinary action by the SFAI the level of which will be determined by the investigating committee.

-40(a) All matches shall be governed by the current Fifa laws of the game subject to the current derogations relating to under age football granted by Fifa.
+38(a) All matches shall be governed by the current Fifa laws of the game subject to the current derogations relating to underage football granted by Fifa.

-(b) Duration of matches are those as laid down in the current FAI Player Development Plan, extra time and FIFA penalties rule may be introduced where necessary in relevant competitions.
+(b) Duration of matches are those as laid down in the prevailing FAI Player Development Plan, extra time and FIFA penalties rule may be used where necessary in relevant competitions.

-(c) Size of footballs to be used are those as laid down in the current FAI Player Development Plan
+(c) Sizes of footballs to be used are those as laid down in the prevailing FAI Player Development Plan.